MalkAhmad/WajbahRecommendation/README.md

-# WajbahRecommendation
+# WajbahRecommender
-Machine Learning Recommendation system for Wajbah Application
+This is the Recommendation System used in Wajbah-User Application and Website